ibm-cloud-docs/BlockStorage/duplicate-volume.md

 - **Data refreshes**.
 Create a copy of your production data to mount to your nonproduction environment for testing.
 - **Development and Testing**.
 Create up to four simultaneous duplicates of a volume at one time to create duplicate data for development and testing.

-## Creating a duplicate volume in the UI
+## Creating a duplicate volume in the console
 {: #cloneLUNinUI}
 {: ui}

 You can create duplicate volume from the CLI and in the [{{site.data.keyword.cloud_notm}} console](/login){: external} in a couple of ways.

-### Creating a duplicate from the Storage List in the UI
+### Creating a duplicate from the Storage List in the console
 {: #cloneLUN1UI}
 {: ui}